 * Steven Zhang '20 is attending Oxford for a graduate program offered jointly by the Mathematical Institute and the Department of Physics.
 In Fall 2021 he will return to the US for graduate study in mathematical physics at Stony Brook.

 * Judy Chiang has been accepted to the University of Minnesota's Summer 2021 REU in Algebra, Combinatorics, and Representation Theory, Cornell's SPUR program, and MIT's SGI program.
 She will attend the latter program.
 In Fall 2021, Judy also was awarded an LAS Design and Career Scholarship to work with Prof. Avery St. Dizier.

 * David Brewster '21 has won the math department's H. Roy Brahana prize (Spring 2021)

 * Mose Mizrahi '21 will move to ETH Zurich in the Fall of 2021 to begin graduate study in CS.

-* Tue Do will be joining A. Yong's ICLUE group this summer on NSF RTG funding.
+* Tue Do and Dmitrios Tambakos are joining A. Yong's ICLUE group in summer '21 on NSF RTG funding.